brianmario/charlock_holmes/README.md

 contents = File.read('test.xml')

-# this will detect and set the encoding of `contents`
+# this will detect and set the encoding of `contents`, then return self
 contents.detect_encoding!
 ```